• Skip to main content

 Serving suggestions

 Serve warm with a sprinkle of sesame seeds to add a little texture.
 Peanuts or roasted cashews would be great too.
-Add sliced green onions, ground black pepper and spicy red pepper flakes for an added kick.
+Add sliced green onions, ground black pepper and spicy red pepper flakes or sriracha sauce for a little heat.

-More veggies would also make for a fun addition such as shiitake, broccoli, onion or red pepper.
+More veggies would also add more layer of texture and extra flavor.
 Just cook the veggies with the kale and consider doubling the garlic and tahini sauce if adding lots of extra ingredients.
+Here are a few ideas:

 Close up on a large pan containing a kale noodle recipe.